kuhru/config-starter/README.md

 # SETUP EVERYTHING

+> use for-\* file depending on system

+> all of this document uses internet, so to be followed before cutting off WAN access

 ## SHELL

-Using files `./01-shell/for-*` files depending on system, start with sh and run the `non-underscore` file before anything.
-It sets up zsh and omz, using internet
+sets up zsh and oh-my-zsh with a considerable quantity of plugins, that can be made use of without having to manually modify the .zshrc, once executables are installed

+## NVIM

+sets up nvim with some basic configuration, like highlighting and relative row numbering